reduxjs/redux/README.md

 #### Next Steps

 You’ll probably want to connect Redux to the view layer of your choice.
-Check out [Getting Started](docs/Basics/Getting Started.md) for a more realistic app walkthrough with a suggest file structure, or head straight to [Connecting UI](docs/Recipes/Connecting UI.md) where you can find instructions on connecting the UI library of your choice to Redux.
+Check out [Getting Started](docs/Basics/Getting Started.md) for a more realistic app walkthrough with suggestions on how to structure your app, or head straight to [Connecting UI](docs/Recipes/Connecting UI.md) where you can read how to connect the UI library of your choice to Redux.

 ### License